 Whether you sprinkle this on top of your morning yogurt, eat it for breakfast cereal with milk, or simply eat it by the handful as a snack, you will find it to be a terrific starter recipe for granola.
 Beyond this, it is ripe for innovation.
 After it is cooked, you can add dried fruits or M&M’s and make trail mix, or experiment with cookies as I did.
 If you have never made your own granola you are missing out.
 It is fun, easy, and relatively inexpensive.
 And because you made it, you know exactly what went into it.
 Thus, it is nothing but goodness.

-Pour the oats onto a large rimmed baking sheet that has been sprayed with non-stick spray.
+- Pour the oats onto a large rimmed baking sheet that has been sprayed with non-stick spray.
 Push the oats out to the edges in an even layer.
-Bake for thirty minutes and then remove it from the oven and check it to ensure that it is done.
-I stopped at 30 minutes.
-You may want yours slightly more golden.
-That decision is yours.
+Bake until almost dry and golden, approximately 40 minutes, stirring the granola once during cooking.
+Check at 30 minutes to ensure that it is not browning too much on the edges.
 When the granola has finished cooking, pour it out onto some parchment paper to fully cool.
 Store it in an airtight jar.

 Consider dates, raisins, or dried cherries for this.
 Also, you may use almonds instead of pecans.
 Make sure to use real maple syrup, and not “maple flavored syrup.”
 The next time I make this I think I will also sprinkle some pure maple sugar into the finished mix just for a little added maple kick.
 Also, thanks to my old high school chum Kim Johnson Puricelli who sent me the amazing Makers Mark vanilla extract I was lucky enough to use in this granola.
+If you don’t have a Kim of your own, try making your own vanilla with this Homemade Vanilla Extract recipe.
 The cookies in the photo above are the ones that were not quite good enough to share yet.
 But, rest assured, I’m still working on it.
 What do you like in your granola?

 You know I love pecans.
 In this post, I used both pecan meal from Valley Pecans in Chillicothe, Texas (for the cookie experiment) and whole pecans from The Pecan Shed in Wichita Falls, Texas.
 They are both great resources for fresh quality pecans.
 I order A LOT of pecans from these two sources because I can rarely find good pecans in the local grocery stores.
 If you are not fond of pecans, there is a distinct chance that you have never had really good pecans.